mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 The TangoJS Panel application is inspired by the SarDemo project, which is often used to demonstrate the abilities of the Sardana toolset [^foot-sardana] on desktop installations of Tango.
-A similar application available for TangoJS will help this project gain more popularity within the Tango community.
+A similar application available for TangoJS will help the project to gain more popularity within the Tango community.
 The users should be able to test TangoJS widgets with their own Tango installations.
-The TangoJS Panel application needs to be easy to deploy and should not need configuration zero configuration. provide default configuration.
-TODO napisac to inaczej.
+The TangoJS Panel application needs to be easy to deploy and should provide a reasonable default configuration (e.g. a web server and user accounts).

 [^foot-sardana]: <http://www.sardana-controls.org/>

-A set of functional requirements has been formulated as a guidance for development process.
+A set of functional requirements has been formulated as a guidance for the development process.
 The user should be able to:

 * users should be able to use the TangoJS Panel application with their own Tango